apache/james-project/src/adr/0036-against-use-of-conditional-statements-in-guice-modules.md

  - memory-guice: A memory based James server, mainly for testing purposes
  - Distributed James: A scalable James server, storing data in various data stores.
 Cassandra is used for metadata, ElasticSearch for search, RabbitMQ for messaging, and ObjectStorage for byte contents.
  - Cassandra-guice: An implementation step toward Distributed James.
-It do not include messaging and ObjectStorage.
+It does not include messaging and ObjectStorage.
  - JPA-guice: A JPA and Lucene based implementation of James.
 Only Derby driver is currently supported.
  - JPA-smtp: A minimalistic SMTP server based on JPA storage technology.

-Some components however do have several subtly diverging implementation a user might choose to rely on independently of the product he uses.
+Some components however do have several subtly diverging implementations a user might choose to rely on independently of the product he uses.
 This is the case for:

- - BlobExport: Exporting a blob from the blobStore to and external user.
-Two implementation are currently supported: localFiles and LinShare.
+ - BlobExport: Exporting a blob from the blobStore to an external user.
+Two implementations are currently supported: localFiles and LinShare.
  - Text extraction: Extracting text from attachment to enable attachment search.
-There is a Tika implementation, but lighter, JSOUP based options are also available.
+There is a Tika implementation, but lighter JSOUP based options are also available.

 In order to keep the cardinality of Guice products low, we decided to use conditional statements in modules based on the configuration to select which one to enable.
 Eventually defeating the Guice adoption goals mentioned above.

-Finally, Blob Storing technology offers a wide combination of technology:
+Finally, Blob Storing technology offers a wide combination of technologies:

  - ObjectStorage in itself could implement either Swift APIs or Amazon S3 APIs
  - We decided to keep supporting Cassandra for blob storing as an upgrade solution from Cassandra-guice to Distributed